- Future Students

 The 2nd annual lecture was delivered on November 20, 2019 by Dr. Olivier Urbain, Director, Min-On Music Research Institute, Tokyo.
 Dr. Urbain lectured on Musicking from Empathy to Global Justice: Sound and Proactive Peacebuilding.

-The 3rd annual lecture will be delivered virtually on November 18, 2020 by Dr. Namrata Sharma, Adjunct Professor, SUNY Oswego, New York.
-Her presentation will include topics from her new book, Value-Creating Global Citizenship Education for Sustainable Development: Strategies and Approaches.
+The 3rd annual lecture was delivered virtually on November 18, 2020 by Dr. Namrata Sharma, Adjunct Professor, SUNY Oswego, New York.
+Her presentation included topics from her new book, Value-Creating Global Citizenship Education for Sustainable Development: Strategies and Approaches.

 The current membership of SERC-GC is:

-- Dr. Paul Sherman, Program Head, Family & Community Social Services (FCSS)
+- Dr. Paul Sherman, Program Head, Community Social Services (CSS)

-- Olivia Boukydis, MSW, Senior Research Supervisor, FCSS faculty
+- Olivia Boukydis, MSW, Senior Research Supervisor, CSS faculty

 - Vidita Singh, student, CSS